picosh/docs/posts/prose.md

 However, the post is still publicly accessible!
 This gives users the ability to share posts before "publishing" them.

+# How can I add a footer to all of my posts?

+We have a special file `_footer.md` that will be appended to every single blog post.

+There is nothing that differentiates itself from the rest of the post so it's up to you to style it.
+For convenience we added an `id` to the containing element `post-footer`.

 # How can I change the theme of my blog?